 Copyright © Nucleus Medical Media, Inc.

-- Nasal congestion and runny nose
+- Stuffy and runny nose

 - Sore throat

-- Salt water nose drops to loosen mucus in the nose
+- Salt water nose drops—to loosen mucus in the nose

-- Non-aspirin fever medication, such as acetaminophen to reduce fever
+- Non-aspirin fever medicine, such as acetaminophen

 Centers for Disease Control and Prevention